 We review app's on a rolling basis, & consider need, merit, and course availability.

-The institute takes place on the University of Victoria campus, and is hosted by the University of Victoria's Electronic Textual Cultures Lab in the Faculty of Humanities.
+DHSI takes place on the University of Victoria campus, and is offered by UVic's Electronic Textual Cultures Lab.
 Please see our archive for our offerings since 2001, beginning at Vancouver Island University.

-The DHSI's current institutional partners and sponsors include the University of Victoria and its Library, the University of British Columbia Library, the Innovation Lab @ VIU Cowichan and Vancouver Island University, the Simon Fraser University Library, the Simpson Center for the Humanities at University of Washington, the College of Arts at University of Guelph, the Centre for Digital Humanities in the Faculty of Arts at Ryerson University, English, North Carolina State University, Hamilton College DHi, Bucknell University, Texas A&M University, and UC Berkeley, College of Letters and Science & D-Lab.
-DHSI's project partners and sponsors include the Editing Modernism in Canada (EMiC) project, the Modernist Versions Project (MVP), NINES, the Cultural Evolution of Religion Research Consortium, the Advanced Research Consortium (ARC), the Canadian Writing Research Collaboratory / Le Collaboratoire scientifique des écrits du Canada (CWRC/CSÉC), and the Implementing New Knowledge Environments (INKE) project.
-DHSI's organisational partners and sponsors include the Alliance of Digital Humanities Organisations (ADHO), the Canadian Federation for the Humanities and Social Sciences (CFHSS), the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN), the Association for Computers and the Humanities (ACH), the Society for the History of Authorship, Reading and Publishing (SHARP), the Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC), the Social Science and Humanities Research Council of Canada (SSHRC), and others.
+DHSI's current institutional partners and sponsors include the University of Victoria and its Library, the University of British Columbia Library, University of British Columbia Okanagan, the Simon Fraser University Library, the Canadian Centre for Studies in Publishing (Publishing@SFU), the Innovation Lab @ VIU Cowichan and Vancouver Island University, the Simpson Center for the Humanities at University of Washington, the College of Arts at University of Guelph, the Centre for Digital Humanities in the Faculty of Arts at Ryerson University, English, North Carolina State University, Hamilton College DHi, Bucknell University, Texas A&M University, NYU English, CUNY Graduate Center, CulturePlex @ Western U, and the Digital Humanities Group at UC Berkeley.
+DHSI's project partners and sponsors include the Editing Modernism in Canada (EMiC) project, the Modernist Versions Project (MVP), NINES, the Advanced Research Consortium (ARC), the Canadian Writing Research Collaboratory / Le Collaboratoire scientifique des écrits du Canada (CWRC/CSÉC), the Lesbian and Gay Liberation in Canada (LGLC) project, the TEI Archiving Publishing and Access Service (TAPAS) project, the LINCS partnership, and the Implementing New Knowledge Environments (INKE) project.
+DHSI's organisational partners and sponsors include the Alliance of Digital Humanities Organisations (ADHO), the Canadian Federation for the Humanities and Social Sciences (CFHSS), the Modern Language Association (MLA), the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN), the Association for Computers and the Humanities (ACH), the Society for the History of Authorship, Reading and Publishing (SHARP), the Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC), Compute Canada, the Canadian Research Knowledge Network (CRKN), the Social Science and Humanities Research Council of Canada (SSHRC), and others.